fssolutions/AuthDocs/guides/1_protected_aspnet_webapi.rst

 .. note:: More info on **Bearer Tokens** are available in the `RFC 6750 <https://tools.ietf.org/html/rfc6750>`__.

+.. warning:: The package ``IdentityServer3.AccessTokenValidation`` does not integrate with the ASP.NET Core 2.0 platform.

 In order to accept and process the provided token, you must reference in your API the package `IdentityServer3.AccessTokenValidation <https://github.com/IdentityServer/IdentityServer3.AccessTokenValidation>`__ and add the following highlighted lines into the startup class: